Hokan-Ashir/SFGameDataEditor/README.md

 # TODO
  - Add more flexible ability to merge multiple sf-mod files
  - Extend sf-mod-files format to include description
- - Extend with item, merchants, buildings, runes, plans views
+ - Extend with item (other than armor), merchants, buildings, runes, plans views
  - Add support for any language i18n possible

 # Special thanks